Nate-Wil/tech-challenge-flask-app-main/README.md

 # Uturn-Tech-Challenge-2022 Nate Wilson
 #

-This is an AWS infrastructure built in Terraform to deploy a python flask app that works with DynamoDB to hold data.
+This is an AWS infrastructure built in Terraform to deploy a python flask app that uses DynamoDB.
 It runs in a VPC with an internet gateway to 2 public subnets in two separate availability zones through a load balancer.

+There is a user data script that updates the instances, preps the environment, installs and starts the application.
+The application will start automatically once the ec2 instances are created.
+It will take a few minutes after the instances start for the application to be ready for testing.
+Once it is ready, we can test to see if it is working by using the IP of an instance and running several commands on it.

-The script to test it is found in root folder ".." -  To access it from SSH, you will have to sudo -s to assume root privileges to "cd" into the "tech-challenge-flask-app-main.git" directory.
+There is a test script located in the root folder ".." -  To access it from SSH, you will have to sudo -s to assume root privileges then "cd" into the "tech-challenge-flask-app-main" directory.

 To run the script use the command